Brief: Find the Future

 Fenella Samways-Dalton’s botanically inspired packaging.

 “My design work is fuelled by passion.
-I take a lot of pride in the final work due to all the analysis and thought that went in before I started the design,” Craig Adam explains.
+I take a lot of pride in the final work due to all the analysis and thought that went in before I started the design,” Craig Adams explains.
 “Of course it’s challenging but it’s also a lot more pleasing compared to other graphic design work.”